-When she is not at work, Leslie enjoys time outdoors with her husband, two young children, and their dog, Champ.
+When she is not at work, Leslie enjoys traveling and spending time outdoors with her husband, two children, and their dog, Champ.
 Leslie is an avid runner, participating in multiple events throughout the year.
 When she isn’t running for a cause she volunteers in other ways, including teaching Sunday school.

 Chad Harms, MOTR/L, CHT